PlynioH/PlynioH/README.md

 If you want to contact me, send a email to plyniohenrique@gmail.com

  🔭 I’m currently working on school by the city hall
- 🌱 I’m currently learning Python, Java and MongoDB
+ 🌱 I’m currently learning Python, React Native and Java Script

  <table>
   <tr>